NevadaCyberClub/knowkedge-base/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to NCC knowledge base, website or any other public repository, which are hosted in [NCC](https://github.com/NevadaCyberClub)'s GitHub.
+The following is a set of guidelines for contributing to NCC knowledge base, website or any other repository by NCC, which are hosted in [NCC](https://github.com/NevadaCyberClub)'s GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document or any other in a pull request.

 #### Table Of Contents